Jmlucero1984/CucutaTest/README.md

         return [testResult, testResult ? successful : failed] }
  ```
-4. The optional CustomMeshData you'll return as result corresponds to a graphical information obtained from a inherited funtion called "sendGraphics" in case you were willing to inspect something visually
+4. The optional CustomMeshData object you'll return as result corresponds to a graphical information obtained from a inherited function called "sendGraphics" in case you were willing to inspect something visually.

 ```ts
 public sendGraphics(graphics: Graphics): CustomMeshData {